wethod/learning-center-staging/content/alerts/index.md

 This alert is shown to you if you're not planned for tomorrow (Saturday and Sunday excluded).

 ### Orders / External Cost

+This alert is shown to the manager of a project where the sum of orders, travels and expenses go over the budget external costs.
+You don't want to spend money you don't have, right?